An epicurean adventure to: Pakistan

 Karahi gets its name from the special pan in which it is lovingly prepared, known as the karahi itself, or also called a kadai, a korai or a kadhi.

 It's a close relative of the wok but with its own distinct features.
 Unlike a wok, a karahi is usually flatter in shape, with two handles instead of one.
-It is commonly crafted from sturdy cast iron, adding to its durability and unique cooking properties.
+It is commonly made from sturdy cast iron, adding to its durability and unique cooking properties.

 For more curry recipes, try this aromatic beef curry with coconut milk, Nepalese chicken curry, or this oven-baked Pasanda curry.
 For something a little different, give this easy South African bobotie a try too!